synapticloop/panl/README.md

 > We _always_ recommend that you use the most recently available release which
 > contains bug fixes and new functionality and is _generally_ backwards
 > compatible.
+>
+> We do not keep previous individual Panl branches available for Solr version 8
+> and version 7 - i.e. there is no branch available for SOLR PANL 8 - which
+> is not the 2.0.0 branch.

 **Branches/Release:**